xma711/notebook/math/interpolation/README.md

 x = phi(u) = a0 + a1 u + a2 u^2 + a3 u^3 for the line connecting pi and p{i+1}.
 Now it has nothing to do with y. it is between u and x.
 Following the method in wikipedia, we will be able to find out all the ai for each section of curve.
-Now the question is, given a x, how do i translate it to a u for the curve between the 2 points in which x is located?
+Now the question is, given a x, how do we translate it to a u for the curve between the 2 points in which x is located?
 Maybe it is just u = (x - xi) / (x{i+1} - xi)..

 Ok, let me describe the method in lecture.